Asido/SyboChallenge/README.md

 ## Gateway

-The gateway server aggregates the modules into a monolith and exposes a REST API to the public.
+The gateway server aggregates the modules into a monolith and exposes REST API to the public.
 The architecture, however, is extremely flexible.
 Modules get dependencies via dependency injection.
-Since dependencies are referenced via abstractions, actual implementations can be either a reference to an instance within the same module or even a reference to a client library, which communicates with the dependency on another machine via REST or other form of RPC.
-Such architecture allows to run each module on individual machines if there is a need with little source code changes.
+Since dependencies are referenced via abstractions, actual implementations can be either a reference to an instance within the same module or a reference to a client library, which communicates with the dependency on another machine via REST or other form of RPC.
+Such architecture allows to run each module on individual machines if there is a need.
+All that will require little source code changes.

 ## Database